Cape Town Stadium: Rugby union

 The stadium hosts numerous rugby matches each year.
 Prior to 2021, the stadium hosted several Stormers matches when they couldn't play at their previous home ground in Newlands.
 Western Province Rugby and the Stormers have used the stadium as their home ground for both the domestic Currie Cup and international United Rugby Championship (URC) competitions.
 During their first season at their new home, the Stormers defeated their South African rivals, the Bulls, to win the URC Final at the stadium.
 The Stormer's success in the URC qualified the team to compete in the European Rugby Championship during the 2022/23 season with several matches being hosted at the stadium, in addition to those for the Currie Cup and URC.
 The stadium also played host to the Stormers' URC playoff matches during the 2022/23 season after they won home field advantage, including the URC Final played on 27 May 2023.

 The stadium has also hosted international rugby union matches played by South Africa's Springboks.
 In July 2021 the Springboks defeated the British & Irish Lions in a 3 match series that were hosted at the stadium.
 No fans were permitted to attend due to COVID-19.
 In July 2022, the Springboks defeated Wales in what was South African lock Eben Etzebeth's 100th test for the national team.
-And, in September 2024 The Springboks defeated New Zealand.
+In 2024 during the Rugby Championship The Springboks defeated All Blacks at this venue.
+In 2025 the Springboks defeated the Barbarians and Wallabies at the stadium.
+As part of the Rugby's Greatest Rivalry tour in 2026 this stadium hosted 2 matches with the All Blacks facing the Stormers and Springboks.